 What should we do when life is unfair?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 13.

 In what areas has God given you power?
 How can you use your position to elevate others this week?

 In what ways do you feel powerless today?
 How does today’s message encourage you?